 The UK Post Office deployed Fujitsu's Horizon point-of-sale system in the late 1990s.
-It had bugs that fabricated cash shortfalls.
+It had bugs that created false cash shortfalls.
 The Post Office prosecuted nearly a thousand postmasters for theft over 15 years.
-At least four died by suicide.
-Fujitsu and Post Office staff testified in court that the system was functioning correctly.
-It was not.
-This is the scandal Benedict Evans opens with, and it is not a story about technology.
-It is a story about institutional failure and deliberate dishonesty in the face of evidence.
+Fujitsu and Post Office staff testified in court that the system worked correctly.
+At least four people died by suicide.
+Nobody is calling this a database ethics failure, because it wasn't one.
+It was institutional fraud, enabled by software, carried out by people.

 [READ ORIGINAL →]